The home of Swedish education in Britain

 - A place where each student’s identity and self-perception are strengthened

-- A school where each student’s learning is based on their individual abilities, thus enabling them to fully realise their academic and creative potential
+- A school where each student’s learning is based on their individual abilities, thus enabling them to realise their academic and creative potential

 - A learning environment that offers dedicated and skilled teaching